LordDetson/docker-compose-jenkins-sonarqube/README.md

 3. Running `docker-compose up -d` is all you need.

 4. Install Maven
+   1. Open and login Jenkins (http://localhost:8080/).
+Note: At the first start, Jenkins will ask you for a password.
+This password is displayed in the log.
+However, you can have access to this password via the container.
-   1. Go to Manage Jenkins > Global Tool Configuration > Maven
+   2. Go to Manage Jenkins > Global Tool Configuration > Maven
-   2. Click "Maven installations"
+   3. Click "Maven installations"
-   3. Write the name (For example: `Maven`)
+   4. Write the name (For example: `Maven`)
-   4. Select Install automatically
+   5. Select Install automatically
-   5. Select the vesion (For example: `3.6.3`)
+   6. Select the vesion (For example: `3.6.3`)

 5. Setup Java
    1. Go to Manage Jenkins > Global Tool Configuration > JDK